 So when labels are misleading by denoting a product is tooth-friendly when it’s really just sugar-free, the researchers suggest people check for acidic additives, such as citric acid and phosphoric acid, in the ingredients list when deciding which sugar-free products to buy.
 Avoiding these acidic additives will help ensure enamel stays intact.

 After eating or drinking acidic products, you also shouldn’t brush immediately.
-Instead, swish with water and wait and hour to brush so as not to brush away softened enamel.
+Instead, swish with water and wait an hour to brush so as not to brush away softened enamel.
 Using a soft-bristled brush is essential, as is the use of toothpaste containing fluoride.
 Electric toothbrushes may be recommended by your dentist.

-Chewing sugarless gum is still recommended, as it creates salivary flow that helps rid the mouth of excess acid.
+Chewing sugarless gum is still recommended, as it creates a salivary flow that helps rid the mouth of excess acid.
 We have several patients who buy flavored sugarless gums and treat their gum as a dessert course.
 That’s a great idea for your waistline, your taste buds, and your teeth!

 And if you’re going to have a soda, don’t drink it when you’re thirsty.
 Instead, drink water first and then follow with a soda once your saliva stores have been replenished.
-Of course, regular check-ups with Dr. Brazdo and the team at Artistic Touch Dentistry will help monitor the condition of your tooth enamel and help provide solutions when enamel is damaged.
+Of course, regular check-ups with Dr. Brazdo and the team at Artistic Touch Dentistry will help monitor the condition of your tooth enamel and help provide solutions when the enamel is damaged.